thamma/GuiUtils/README.md

 ![alt tag](http://i.imgur.com/OOZJv5T.png)

 Everybody seems to use them these days.
-Yet they are a **pain in the arse to code**.
+Yet they are a **pain to code**.

 That's where MenuBuilder comes into play.
-MenuBuilder comes with an intuitive way to build those hierarchical menus.
+MenuBuilder comes with an **intuitive** way to build those **hierarchical** menus.
 All you need is some **fairy dust** here and there and you'll love MenuBuilder in no time!

 ###Wait, what?
 Fairy dust?

-Lets say you want to create one of those nested menus in which you literally can play hide and seek (of course in the code, too!).
+Lets create one of those nested/nasty menus which you literally can play hide and seek in.
 Maybe like this:

 ![alt tag](http://i.imgur.com/xc014Dm.png)